More (1969 film): Production

+Filming

 Most of the movie was shot on the island of Ibiza.
 The castle of Ibiza, which dominates the harbour and the town, is the scene for the final act.
 A tunnel near the castle was also used.
 In Paris, the movie was shot at Hotel La Louisiane in real room 36.

 Music

 The soundtrack to the film was composed and performed by English rock band Pink Floyd, and consists of instrumental compositions and more conventional songs, such as "The Nile Song", which (somewhat out of character for Pink Floyd) borders on Stooges-like heavy rock, and a ballad featuring bongos called "Cymbaline", written by Roger Waters and performed by David Gilmour.